Dealing with lawyers

 Disputing solicitors' fees

-The application form for a costs assessment can be obtained from the Law Society's website.
+The application form for a mediation with the Statutory Supervisor or a costs assessment can be obtained from the Law Society's website.

 If either party is dissatisfied with a decision of the costs assessor they may apply to the Supreme Court for a review, and in limited circumstances can lodge an appeal.
 There will be costs associated with a review or with an appeal.